phaustin/a301_eoas/notebooks/week8/goes_true_color.md

 Some background:  Take a look at the 16 channels described on page 230 of [Stull Chapter 8](https://www.eoas.ubc.ca/books/Practical_Meteorology/prmet102/Ch08-satellite_radar-v102b.pdf).
 Note that unlike Modis or Landsat OLI, the ABI doesn't have a visible channel at green wavelengths, substituting the near-ir 0.846--0.885  $\mu m$ wavelength range for green.
 Since that channel is very responsive to plant chlorophyll it's possible to still  use that as part of a proxy for green as shown below.
-As of this January, GOES 18 is now GOES West, and GOES 16 is GOES East, with GOES 17 moved into a parking position.
+As of March 2025 GOES 18 is GOES West, and GOES 16 is GOES East, with GOES 17 moved into a parking position  and  GOES 19 ready to replace GOES 16 in Aparil.
 For more background on GOES, see [NOAA's beginner guide to GOES](https://www.goes-r.gov/downloads/resources/documents/Beginners_Guide_to_GOES-R_Series_Data.pdf).

 ### Current GOES satellites